Leonid Kuchma: 2004 Ukrainian presidential election and Orange Revolution

 Kuchma's role in the 2004 Ukrainian presidential election and subsequent Orange Revolution is not entirely clear.
 In the run-up to the elections, oligarchs opposed to Leonid Kuchma contributed about $150 million to opposition political parties.
 According to Michael McFaul, U.S. ambassador to Russia from 2012 to 2014 and architect of Barack Obama's policy in the region, the U.S. government spent more than $18 million on "democracy promotion" in the two years leading up to the election.
+Kuchma, who had been cleared by the Constitutional Court to run for a third term, eventually refused to take part in the elections and endorsed the candidacy of Viktor Yanukovych, who was also supported by Russian president Vladimir Putin.
 After the second round on 22 November 2004, it appeared that Yanukovych had won the election by fraud, which caused the opposition and independent observers to dispute the results, leading to the Orange Revolution.

 Kuchma was urged by Yanukovych and Viktor Medvedchuk (the head of the presidential office) to declare a state of emergency and hold the inauguration of Yanukovych.
 He denied the request.
 Later, Yanukovych publicly accused Kuchma of a betrayal.
 Kuchma refused to officially dismiss Prime Minister Yanukovych after the parliament passed a motion of no confidence against the Cabinet on 1 December 2004.
 Soon after, Kuchma left the country.
 He returned to Ukraine in March 2005.

-Kuchma said in October 2009 that he would vote for Victor Yanukovych in the 2010 Ukrainian presidential election.
-In a document dated 2 February 2010 and uncovered during the United States diplomatic cables leak, Kuchma, in a conversation with United States Ambassador to Ukraine John F. Tefft, called the voters' choice between Yanukovych and Yulia Tymoshenko during the second round of the 2010 presidential election as a choice between "bad and very bad" and praised (the candidate eliminated in the first round of the election) Arseniy Yatsenyuk instead.

 In September 2011, Kuchma stated that he believed that Yanukovych was the real winner of the 2004 election.

 Post-presidency

 Leonid Kuchma has been active in politics since his presidency ended.
 He aligned himself with President Viktor Yushchenko in 2005, but later raised concerns about the president in correspondence with then U.S. Ambassador to Ukraine, John Tefft.
-Kuchma endorsed Yanukovych for president in 2010.
+Kuchma said in October 2009 that he would vote for Victor Yanukovych in the 2010 Ukrainian presidential election and endorsed him during the presidential campaign.
+In a document dated 2 February 2010 and uncovered during the United States diplomatic cables leak, Kuchma, in a conversation with United States Ambassador to Ukraine John F. Tefft, called the voters' choice between Yanukovych and Yulia Tymoshenko during the second round of the 2010 presidential election as a choice between "bad and very bad" and praised (the candidate eliminated in the first round of the election) Arseniy Yatsenyuk instead.